-9. Related Parties
+10. Related Parties

 John H. Harland Company ("JHH Co.") made investments in the Company in February and May 2005.
 JHH Co. acquired a total of 2,142,856 shares of unregistered common stock for an aggregate purchase price of \$1,500,000 or \$0.70 per share.
 As part of the acquisition of shares, JHH Co. received warrants to purchase 321,428 additional shares of common stock at \$0.70 per share.
 This transaction resulted in JHH Co. and its subsidiary, Harland Financial Solutions (collectively "John Harland"), being considered related parties of the Company due to the amount of the Company's common stock beneficially owned by John Harland.
-John Harland is not involved in the management decisions of the Company and does not participate in any board meetings, unless invited.
-As of March 31, 2011, John Harland beneficially owned approximately 12% of the Company's outstanding common stock.
+John Harland has not been involved in the management decisions of the Company and does not participate in any board meetings, unless invited.